baloise/design-system/docs/src/components/components/bal-field.md

 <!-- START: human documentation top -->

-A field wrappes a form field like input.
+A field wraps a form field like input.
 It provides a clear style structure of each control.

 <!-- END: human documentation top -->